Shoulder Rehabilitation in Wollongong, NSW - Restore Your Shoulder Strength

 Physiotherapist

-Paige is a recent graduate from the University of Canberra.
-She is committed to providing specialised care that supports individuals in maintaining strength, mobility, and overall health, helping them overcome obstacles and achieve their personal health goals.
-She is known for building a strong rapport with patients and has experience in both private and public sectors including musculoskeletal, neurological and rehab settings.
+Paige is known for building a strong rapport with patients and has experience in both private and public sectors including musculoskeletal, neurological and rehab settings.

 Paige is committed to evidence-based practice, ensuring her patients receive the most optimal and up to date care to reach their full potential.
 Paige is dedicated in developing tailored treatment plans that are specific to each patient’s unique needs and goals through individualised rehabilitation and physiotherapy techniques.